 One Planned Development Area of higher intensity use is designated along Bowen Road.
-The area on the east side of Bowen Road, south of Mayfield where property on both sides of Bowen Road is in the city limits of Dalworthington Gardens, would be an ideal location for an office or retail development, and an agrihood community.
+The area on the east side of Bowen Road, south of Mayfield, would be an ideal location for an office or retail development.

-The West Side of the Bowen Road corridor between Roosevelt Drive and Bowen Road from the Roosevelt Drive intersection to the California Lane intersection shall be designated as a Planned Development Agrihood Community.
+The west side of the Bowen Road corridor between Roosevelt Drive and Bowen Road from the Roosevelt Drive intersection to the California Lane intersection shall be designated as a Planned Development Agrihood Community.